hiibolt/KnowledgeBase/pages/Informative Speech Outline.md

 		  Second, the model sees that it's a pirate speaking via the context of 'aye' and 'pirate'.
 As a result, because pirates often end commanding sentences with 'matey', it has a higher confidence - 46%.

-		  Finally, in addition to all other context, it sees 'crew,' and realizes that the
+		  Finally, in addition to all other context, it sees 'crew,' and realizes that 'matey' should be plural, since in context, he is addressing the 'crew'.
+Because there is no further context, the model is most confident about this option -

-		  However, it a
 	-